killbill/killbill-email-notifications-plugin/README.md

 The plugin will listen to specific system bus events and notify customers through emails.
 The following events are currently processed and emails are sent to all the emails associated with the account:

+* Invoice Creation: the customer will receive an email informing that a new invoice is available.
 * Upcoming invoices: the customer will receive an email about upcoming invoices (the time at which to send the email is configured through the Kill Bill system property `org.killbill.invoice.dryRunNotificationSchedule`)
 * Successful Payment: the customer will receive an email after each successful payment
 * Payment Failure: the customer will receive an email after each failed payment